dry-run/test_proj/jenkins-pipelines/Jenkins-Config-metadata.md

     ./download-config-file.sh <JENKINS_URL> <JENKINS_USER> <JENKINS_API_TOKEN> <GHES_URL>

 ![Alt text](/jenkins-job-configs.png "List of downloaded config files")

+> <h3>Troubleshoot steps:<h3>

+The command you provided is attempting to retrieve the configuration XML of a Jenkins job using the Jenkins API.
+However, it seems to be returning an HTML response instead of the expected XML.

+- There could be a few reasons why this is happening.
+One possibility is that the URL you are using for the job is incorrect or incomplete.
+Another possibility is that the Jenkins server is experiencing some issues or misconfiguration.

+> To troubleshoot the issue, you could try the following:

+- Double-check the URL you are using for the job to make sure it is correct and complete.
+You can verify the URL by navigating to the job in the Jenkins UI and copying the URL from your browser's address bar.

+- Check that the Jenkins user(is case-sensitive) and API token you are using have the necessary permissions to access the job's configuration.
+You can verify this by trying to access the configuration XML through the Jenkins UI using the same user and token.

+- Verify that the Jenkins API is enabled and configured correctly on the Jenkins server.
+You can do this by navigating to the Jenkins server's configuration page and checking the settings for the "Remote API" and "Security" sections.

+- Try accessing the job's configuration XML using a different method or tool, such as a web browser or a Jenkins plugin.
+This can help you determine if the issue is specific to the curl command or if there is a more general issue with the job's configuration or the Jenkins server.

 > <h2>Update Jenkins config from GHES URL(s) to GHEC URL(s)</h2>